Cooking with Mahia: Moroccan Chicken with Fennel Recipe

 Enjoy the other Recipes I developed using the Mahia

-This recipe is ideally simple, and amply expresses the way we Moroccans love our food, and everyone loves Moroccan food.
+This chicken with fennel is ideally simple, and amply expresses the way we Moroccans love our food, and why everyone loves Moroccan food.
 Side dish?
 Never heard of it!
 The vegetables cook right along with the chicken, and are integral part of the dish.
-Even the most recalcitrant anise-licorice-fennel diner will warm up to this underused flavors (underused only in America, alas, I hasten to add) after they taste this chicken!
+Even the most recalcitrant anise-licorice-fennel diner will warm up to this underused flavor (underused only in America, alas, I hasten to add) after they taste this chicken with fennel!

-If you decide to use all chicken breasts and no dark chicken parts, then add ¼ cup olive oil to the preparation and proceed with the recipe as instructed.
+If you decide to use all chicken breasts and no dark chicken parts for this chicken with fennel, then add ¼ cup olive oil to the preparation and proceed with the recipe as instructed.

 8 serving pieces chicken (I count 2 pieces per person, for example: 6 thighs, 6 drumsticks, 4 half breasts—16 pieces total for 8 people), with skin on

 3 whole large heads fennel, fronds and stems minced, heads cut in thin wedges